mahdiidarabi/ctf-buidl-guidl/README.md

 challenge 7 is about delegation in EVM.
 But what is delegation?

 In Solidity we have delegation concept.
 If we call a function from a contract, in the case that function does not exist, the fallback function will be called.
-And in fallback it's possible to delegate the call to another contract (that has that function) but the changes that function made to the contract storage is applied on the first contract (with the fallback function that delegates the call).
+And in fallback it's possible to delegate the call to another contract (that has that function).
+But the changes the target (or last) function makes is applied on the first contract (the one with fallback function that delegates the call).

 This capability in Solidity allows developer to create a new concept, Upgradeable contracts with Logic and Storage contracts.

-The Storage contract has a fallback function that delegate contract calls to the Logic contract (it's upgradeable because we can change Logic contract address in Storage contrat so the calls will be delegated to a new Logic contract).
+The Storage contract has a fallback function that delegate contract calls to the Logic contract (it's upgradeable because we can change Logic contract address in Storage contract so the calls will be delegated to a new Logic contract).

 By checking challenge 7 contract we noticed that we must be the owner of the contract to call mintFlag, but there's no function to claim ownership in the challenge 7 contract.
 But it has a fallback function and the Logic contract has claimOwnership function.